Learn about actual and potential costs

 Buyers should specify the date when the bid award will be announced.

 How risky is the Security Monitoring Services supply chain?

 There is a low level of supply chain risk for security monitoring services.
-Vendors rely on various first- and second-tier suppliers for the system hardware and software they need to operate.
+Vendors rely on various first and second tier suppliers for the system hardware and software they need to operate.
 Although market suppliers do face some upstream risks, they are largely negligible and hardly impact buyers.
-Security monitoring...
+Security...
 Subscribe to learn more.